 it is used in a variety of cleaning products.
 It improves the ability of various ingredients in the detergent to penetrate the fibers of clothes (as well as other surfaces and materials to be cleaned) more deeply, and aids in foaming and bubbling.
 Therefore, most chemical plants that make sodium tripolyphosphate list “detergents” as the primary area of use for this chemical.

 Sodium tripolyphosphate also gives a fresh appearance to meat and seafood while slowing down spoilage.
-The chemical helps to preserve the natural color of meat and fish and improves their texture.
+The chemical helps to preserve the natural color of meat and fish and improves its texture.
 This is done by improving the water-holding capacity of animal products and consequently slowing down their drying.

 Because sodium tripolyphosphate can improve the appearance of seafood like shrimp and scallops, there is some concern that unscrupulous salespeople may sell products that are not fresh to consumers who cannot see the signs that the items have started to go bad.
 Although it cannot be used specifically for this purpose, this chemical also holds in water, making the seafood heavier and therefore more expensive.
 Some food quality experts recommend asking a fishmonger or other salesperson for seafood that has not been treated with this chemical.